Home Contact Links Bookmark this site

 Why is there relatively little research into Plasma Cosmology?

-I thought that the The Electric Star Model had been debunked?
+I thought the Electric Star model had been debunked?

-If the sun is electrically powered, as proposed by EU supporters, why do we not see electrons flying towards it?
+If the Sun is electrically powered, why don’t we see electrons flying toward it?

 “...Lorentz, in order to justify his transformation equations, saw the necessity of postulating a physical effect of interaction between moving matter and æther, to give the mathematics meaning.
 Physics still had de jure authority over mathematics: it was Einstein, who had no qualms about abolishing the æther and still retaining light waves whose properties were expressed by formulae that were meaningless without it, who was the first to discard physics altogether and propose a wholly mathematical theory...”